Time Crystals

 ”Would you trade that rock you’re sporting on your finger for a crystal of time?
 What if I threw in Knicks tickets?”

 We are used to straight lines.
-We love them, in fact.
+We love them in fact.
 They make us feel comfortable…and powerful.
-“I can get it done!”
+“I can do it!”
+The Little Engine that Could moves straight ahead.
 Time lets us turn our backs on the settled past and our faces toward the undiscovered future.
-We are like ploughmen, churning fields and leaving furrows.
+We are plough-horses, churning our fields, leaving our furrows.

 We draw a line on a map to indicate our route.
 It’s ‘the shortest distance’; it’s the very definition of what we value most these days: ‘efficiency’.
 Who doesn’t hate connecting flights?
-We think of logic as a sequence of deductions, which we refer to as a ‘chain of reasoning’.
-So, we may be forgiven for thinking that all processes must be linear processes (LP).
+We think of logic as a sequence of deductions which we refer to as a ‘chain of reasoning’.
+So, we may be forgiven for thinking that all process must be Linear Process (LP):

 A → B → C

 We are even tempted to say, “What else could it be?”
 We have such poor imaginations!
 In fact, IRL nothing is ever perfectly linear.
-Better said: linearity approximates non-linearity.
+Better said: non-linearity approximates linearity.
 Better?
-“Looks straight to me” means “it’s not straight - but it’s straight enough for today’s purposes.”
-There are no straight lines in nature.
+“Looks straight to me” means “it’s not straight - but it’s straight enough for government work”.
+There are no straight lines in nature!

 A ↔ B